This post was updated on 11/21/18 with better photography

 - In a medium saucepan, boil cranberries, orange juice, and water for three minutes.

 - Add orange zest, lemon zest, and sugar; return to a boil.
 Cook two minutes or until most of the cranberries have cooked down.

 - Pour into a container and cover surface directly with plastic wrap.
 Refrigerate until cold.

 I’m so cavalier about this recipe, I usually throw it together when my first guest arrives.
-Here I am placing Brie cubes into the pastry squares.
-It should be noted that you don’t have to cut off the rind; I just don’t care for it.

 Note: This recipe is easily doubled, as the cranberry sauce makes about twice as much as you need for the cranberry brie bites.
 Just buy 1 pound of brie and 2 packages of puff pastry and you’re all set for 36 packets of Christmas joy!